boldflight/BibleConverter/test_EPUB/output/josh.md

 ### Israel Conquers Jericho

 [13] When Joshua was near Jericho, he looked up and saw a man standing in front of him holding a drawn sword.
 Joshua approached him and asked him, “Are you on our side or allied with our enemies?”
-[14] He answered, “Truly I am the commander of the Lord’s army.
+[14] He answered, “Truly I am the commander of the **Lord**’s army.
 Now I have arrived!”
 Joshua bowed down with his face to the ground and asked, “What does my master want to say to his servant?”
-[15] The commander of the Lord’s army answered Joshua, “Remove your sandals from your feet, because the place where you stand is holy.”
+[15] The commander of the **Lord**’s army answered Joshua, “Remove your sandals from your feet, because the place where you stand is holy.”
 Joshua did so.

 ## Chapter 6

 [1] Now Jericho was shut tightly because of the Israelites.
 No one was allowed to leave or enter.
-[2] The Lord told Joshua, “See, I am about to defeat Jericho for you, along with its king and its warriors.
+[2] The **Lord** told Joshua, “See, I am about to defeat Jericho for you, along with its king and its warriors.
 [3] Have all the warriors march around the city one time; do this for six days.
 [4] Have seven priests carry seven rams’ horns in front of the ark.
 On the seventh day march around the city seven times, while the priests blow the horns.
 [5] When you hear the signal from the ram’s horn, have the whole army give a loud battle cry.
 Then the city wall will collapse, and the warriors should charge straight ahead.”
-[6] So Joshua son of Nun summoned the priests and instructed them, “Pick up the ark of the covenant, and seven priests must carry seven rams’ horns in front of the ark of the Lord.”
+[6] So Joshua son of Nun summoned the priests and instructed them, “Pick up the ark of the covenant, and seven priests must carry seven rams’ horns in front of the ark of the **Lord**.”
-[7] And he told the army, “Move ahead and march around the city, with armed troops going ahead of the ark of the Lord.”
+[7] And he told the army, “Move ahead and march around the city, with armed troops going ahead of the ark of the **Lord**.”
-[8] When Joshua gave the army its orders, the seven priests carrying the seven rams’ horns before the Lord moved ahead and blew the horns as the ark of the covenant of the Lord followed behind.
+[8] When Joshua gave the army its orders, the seven priests carrying the seven rams’ horns before the **Lord** moved ahead and blew the horns as the ark of the covenant of the **Lord** followed behind.
 [9] Armed troops marched ahead of the priests blowing the horns, while the rear guard followed along behind the ark blowing rams’ horns.
 [10] Now Joshua had instructed the army, “Do not give a battle cry or raise your voices; say nothing until the day I tell you, ‘Give the battle cry.’
 Then give the battle cry!”
-[11] So Joshua made sure they marched the ark of the Lord around the city one time.
+[11] So Joshua made sure they marched the ark of the **Lord** around the city one time.
 Then they went back to the camp and spent the night there.
-[12] Bright and early the next morning Joshua had the priests pick up the ark of the Lord.
+[12] Bright and early the next morning Joshua had the priests pick up the ark of the **Lord**.
-[13] The seven priests carrying the seven rams’ horns before the ark of the Lord marched along blowing their horns.
-Armed troops marched ahead of them, while the rear guard followed along behind the ark of the Lord blowing rams’ horns.
+[13] The seven priests carrying the seven rams’ horns before the ark of the **Lord** marched along blowing their horns.
+Armed troops marched ahead of them, while the rear guard followed along behind the ark of the **Lord** blowing rams’ horns.
 [14] They marched around the city one time on the second day, then returned to the camp.
 They did this six days in all.
 [15] On the seventh day they were up at the crack of dawn and marched around the city as before—only this time they marched around it seven times.
-[16] The seventh time around, the priests blew the rams’ horns, and Joshua told the army, “Give the battle cry, for the Lord is handing the city over to you!
+[16] The seventh time around, the priests blew the rams’ horns, and Joshua told the army, “Give the battle cry, for the **Lord** is handing the city over to you!
-[17] The city and all that is in it must be set apart for the Lord; only Rahab the prostitute and all who are with her in her house will live, because she hid the spies we sent.
+[17] The city and all that is in it must be set apart for the **Lord**; only Rahab the prostitute and all who are with her in her house will live, because she hid the spies we sent.
 [18] But be careful when you are setting apart the riches for God.
 If you take any of it, then you will make the Israelite camp subject to annihilation and cause a disaster.
-[19] All the silver and gold, as well as bronze and iron items, belong to the Lord.
-They must go into the Lord’s treasury.”
+[19] All the silver and gold, as well as bronze and iron items, belong to the **Lord**.
+They must go into the **Lord**’s treasury.”
 [20] The rams’ horns sounded, and when the army heard the signal, they gave a loud battle cry.
 The wall collapsed, and the warriors charged straight ahead into the city and captured it.
 [21] They annihilated with the sword everything that breathed in the city, including men and women, young and old, as well as cattle, sheep, and donkeys.
 [22] Joshua told the two men who had spied on the land, “Enter the prostitute’s house and bring out the woman and all who belong to her as you promised her.”
 [23] So the young spies went and brought out Rahab, her father, mother, brothers, and all who belonged to her.
 They brought out her whole family and took them to a place outside the Israelite camp.
-[24] But they burned the city and all that was in it, except for the silver, gold, and bronze and iron items they put in the treasury of the Lord’s house.
+[24] But they burned the city and all that was in it, except for the silver, gold, and bronze and iron items they put in the treasury of the **Lord**’s house.
 [25] Yet Joshua spared Rahab the prostitute, her father’s family, and all who belonged to her.
 She lives in Israel to this very day because she hid the messengers Joshua sent to spy on Jericho.
-[26] At that time Joshua made this solemn declaration: “The man who attempts to rebuild this city of Jericho will stand condemned before the Lord.
+[26] At that time Joshua made this solemn declaration: “The man who attempts to rebuild this city of Jericho will stand condemned before the **Lord**.
 He will lose his firstborn son when he lays its foundations and his youngest son when he erects its gates!”
-[27] The Lord was with Joshua and he became famous throughout the land.
+[27] The **Lord** was with Joshua and he became famous throughout the land.

 ## Chapter 7

 ### Achan Sins and is Punished

 [1] But the Israelites disobeyed the command about the city’s riches.
 Achan son of Carmi, son of Zabdi, son of Zerah, from the tribe of Judah, stole some of the riches.
-The Lord was furious with the Israelites.
+The **Lord** was furious with the Israelites.
 [2] Joshua sent men from Jericho to Ai (which is located near Beth Aven, east of Bethel) and instructed them, “Go up and spy on the land.”
 So the men went up and spied on Ai.
 [3] They returned and reported to Joshua, “Don’t send the whole army.
 About two or three thousand men are adequate to defeat Ai.
 Don’t tire out the whole army, for Ai is small.”
 [4] So about 3,000 men went up, but they fled from the men of Ai.
 [5] The men of Ai killed about thirty-six of them and chased them from in front of the city gate all the way to the fissures and defeated them on the steep slope.
 The people’s courage melted away like water.
-[6] Joshua tore his clothes; he and the leaders of Israel lay face down on the ground before the ark of the Lord until evening and threw dirt on their heads.
+[6] Joshua tore his clothes; he and the leaders of Israel lay face down on the ground before the ark of the **Lord** until evening and threw dirt on their heads.
-[7] Joshua prayed, “O, Sovereign Lord!
+[7] Joshua prayed, “O, Sovereign **Lord**!
 Why did you bring these people across the Jordan to hand us over to the Amorites so they could destroy us?
 If only we had been satisfied to live on the other side of the Jordan!
 [8] O Lord, what can I say now that Israel has retreated before its enemies?
 [9] When the Canaanites and all who live in the land hear about this, they will turn against us and destroy the very memory of us from the earth.
 What will you do to protect your great reputation?”
-[10] The Lord responded to Joshua, “Get up!
+[10] The **Lord** responded to Joshua, “Get up!
 Why are you lying there face down?
 [11] Israel has sinned; they have violated my covenantal commandment!
 They have taken some of the riches; they have stolen them and deceitfully put them among their own possessions.
 [12] The Israelites are unable to stand before their enemies; they retreat because they have become subject to annihilation.
 I will no longer be with you, unless you destroy what has contaminated you.
 [13] Get up!
-Ritually consecrate the people and tell them this: ‘Ritually consecrate yourselves for tomorrow, because this is what the Lord God of Israel has said, “You are contaminated, O Israel!
+Ritually consecrate the people and tell them this: ‘Ritually consecrate yourselves for tomorrow, because this is what the **Lord** God of Israel has said, “You are contaminated, O Israel!
 You will not be able to stand before your enemies until you remove what is contaminating you.”
 [14] In the morning you must approach in tribal order.
-The tribe the Lord selects must approach by clans.
-The clan the Lord selects must approach by families.
-The family the Lord selects must approach man by man.
+The tribe the **Lord** selects must approach by clans.
+The clan the **Lord** selects must approach by families.
+The family the **Lord** selects must approach man by man.
-[15] The one caught with the riches must be burned up along with all who belong to him, because he violated the Lord’s covenant and did such a disgraceful thing in Israel.’”
+[15] The one caught with the riches must be burned up along with all who belong to him, because he violated the **Lord**’s covenant and did such a disgraceful thing in Israel.’”
 [16] Bright and early the next morning Joshua made Israel approach in tribal order, and the tribe of Judah was selected.
 [17] He then made the clans of Judah approach, and the clan of the Zerahites was selected.
 He made the clan of the Zerahites approach, and Zabdi was selected.
 [18] He then made Zabdi’s family approach man by man and Achan son of Carmi, son of Zabdi, son of Zerah, from the tribe of Judah, was selected.
-[19] So Joshua said to Achan, “My son, honor the Lord God of Israel and give him praise!
+[19] So Joshua said to Achan, “My son, honor the **Lord** God of Israel and give him praise!
 Tell me what you did; don’t hide anything from me.”
 [20] Achan told Joshua, “It is true.
-I have sinned against the Lord God of Israel in this way:
+I have sinned against the **Lord** God of Israel in this way:
 [21] I saw among the goods we seized a nice robe from Babylon, 200 silver pieces, and a bar of gold weighing 50 shekels.
 I wanted them, so I took them.
 They are hidden in the ground right in the middle of my tent, with the silver underneath.”
 [22] Joshua sent messengers who ran to the tent.
 The things were hidden right in his tent, with the silver underneath.
-[23] They took it all from the middle of the tent, brought it to Joshua and all the Israelites, and placed it before the Lord.
+[23] They took it all from the middle of the tent, brought it to Joshua and all the Israelites, and placed it before the **Lord**.
 [24] Then Joshua and all Israel took Achan, son of Zerah, along with the silver, the robe, the bar of gold, his sons, daughters, oxen, donkeys, sheep, tent, and all that belonged to him and brought them up to the Valley of Disaster.
 [25] Joshua said, “Why have you brought disaster on us?
-The Lord will bring disaster on you today!”
+The **Lord** will bring disaster on you today!”
 All Israel stoned him to death.
 (They also stoned and burned the others.)
-[26] Then they erected over him a large pile of stones (it remains to this very day) and the Lord’s anger subsided.
+[26] Then they erected over him a large pile of stones (it remains to this very day) and the **Lord**’s anger subsided.
 So that place is called the Valley of Disaster to this very day.

 ## Chapter 8

 ### Israel Conquers Ai

-[1] The Lord told Joshua, “Don’t be afraid and don’t panic!
+[1] The **Lord** told Joshua, “Don’t be afraid and don’t panic!
 Take the whole army with you and march against Ai!
 See, I am handing over to you the king of Ai, along with his people, city, and land.
 [2] Do to Ai and its king what you did to Jericho and its king, except you may plunder its goods and cattle.
 Set an ambush behind the city.”
 [3] Joshua and the whole army marched against Ai.
 Joshua selected 30,000 brave warriors and sent them out at night.
 [4] He ordered them, “Look, set an ambush behind the city.
 Don’t go very far from the city; all of you be ready!
 [5] I and all the troops who are with me will approach the city.
 When they come out to fight us like before, we will retreat from them.
 [6] They will attack us until we have lured them from the city, for they will say, ‘They are retreating from us like before.’
 We will retreat from them.
 [7] Then you rise up from your hiding place and seize the city.
-The Lord your God will hand it over to you.
+The **Lord** your God will hand it over to you.
 [8] When you capture the city, set it on fire in keeping with the Lord’s message.
 See, I have given you orders.”
 [9] Joshua sent them away and they went to their hiding place west of Ai, between Bethel and Ai.
 Joshua spent that night with the army.
 [10] Bright and early the next morning Joshua gathered the army, and he and the leaders of Israel marched at the head of it to Ai.